Self-Guided Walking Tour in Hallstatt

 AI Tourguide

-Standing on the market square or down by the lakefront in Hallstatt?
-Open the app and let it walk you through the village in order, from the museum to the painted skulls in the bone house up by the parish church.
-Every stop has the live hours, prices and the exact spot for the famous photo, so you are not guessing while the buses arrive.
+Standing on the market square, or down by the lakefront in Hallstatt?
+Open AI Tourguide in your browser, nothing to install, and a voice guide walks you through the village in order, from the museum to the painted skulls in the bone house up by the parish church, telling each story and asking what you most want to see before the buses arrive.
+A real conversation built into the walk, not a recording.
+Start with 100 free credits.

 11 Languages Switch language anytime.
 No separate tour needed.